sysraccoon/unicorn-engine-demo/README.md

 ## Project Setup

-Projects can be built by using nix
+Projects can be built by using [nix](https://nixos.org/guides/how-nix-works/):

 ```bash
 cd unicorn-doc-demo # unicorn-rs-demo | quick-fib